ssp21/ssp21-spec/ssp21.md

 ## Asymmetric Certificate Revocation

-Master certificates (certificates that identify masters to outstations), will use a fast expiration scheme <del>instead of</del><u>in addition to</u> <!--- rlc: we should not preclude the possibility of explicit revocation: if an outstation has access to a CRL it should be allowed to use it. --> explicit revocation.
+Master certificates (certificates that identify masters to outstations), will support a fast expiration scheme in addition to  explicit revocation.
 This works well in an operational environment where the utility has a reliable and isolated IP network between an online authority and multiple master stations.
 An intermediate authority private key can be used to periodically renew master certificates.
-Using CRLs with outstations <del>is</del><u>may be</u> undesirable as outstation <del>cannot</del><u>may not be able to</u> reach them on a serial channel, and masters would have to push revocation notifications down to each endpoint and ensure that they arrive.
+Using CRLs with outstations may be undesirable as outstations may not be able to reach them on a serial channel, and masters would have to push revocation notifications down to each endpoint and ensure that they arrive.
 Outstations would then have to persist these CRLs in non-volatile memory.

 This scheme requires that outstations have access to an out-of-band time synchronization mechanism such as GPS, local NTP via GPS in a substation, or WWVB.
 Alternatively, over TCP networks, outstations could check an online CRL.